ovh/docs/pages/web/domains/dns_dnssec/guide.en-au.md

 DNSSEC can be activated in two ways:

-- **if your domain name uses OVHcloud DNS servers**, activation is done in one click from the OVHcloud Control Panel
+- **If your domain name uses OVHcloud DNS servers**, activation is done in one click from the OVHcloud Control Panel.

-- **if your domain name does not use OVHcloud DNS servers**, you will need to contact the service provider managing its DNS configuration and ask them all the parameters.
+- **If your domain name does not use OVHcloud DNS servers**, you will need to contact the service provider managing its DNS configuration and ask them all the parameters.
 Then go to the `Web Cloud`{.action} section.
-Click `Domains`{.action}, then choose the domain name concerned from the list.
+Click `Domain names`{.action}, then choose the domain name concerned from the list.
-Click `DS records`{.action} tab, then click the Edit button on the right then click the  `+`{.action} button.
+Open the `DS records`{.action} tab, click the `Edit`{.action} button on the right then click the  `+`{.action} button.
-You can now fill in the 4 fields, "Key tag", "Flag","Algorithm","Public key (encoded in base64)", with the data provided by your current service provider.
+You can now fill in the 4 fields, "Key tag", "Flag", "Algorithm", "Public key (encoded in base64)", with the data provided by your current service provider.

 > [!primary]
 >